clvrmktg/clear-choice/content/services/hurricane-windows-doors/index.md

 draft = false
 title = "Hurricane Windows & Doors"
-subtitle = "Strong, stylish, and built to withstand The Bahamas’ toughest storms." hero = "hurricane-impact-sliding-doors-ocean-view-bahamas.jpg"
+subtitle = "Strong, stylish, and built to withstand The Bahamas’ toughest storms." description = "Protect your home or business with Clear Choice hurricane‑rated windows and doors.
+Built for The Bahamas, our impact‑resistant designs withstand severe storms while enhancing style, comfort, and energy efficiency." hero = "hurricane-impact-sliding-doors-ocean-view-bahamas.jpg"

-intro = """Our hurricane-rated windows and doors combine style with unmatched protection.
+summary = """Our hurricane-rated windows and doors combine style with unmatched protection.
 Designed for homes, rentals, and commercial spaces, they stand up to the toughest storms while enhancing your property's curb appeal."""

+cover = "single-hung-hurricane-windows-bahamas.jpg"

 [[features]]
 title = "Hurricane-Rated Protection"